markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Custom Admonitions

-This theme uses the default admonition to enable the use of custom titles.
+The MARKUP theme uses the default admonition to enable the use of custom admonition titles.
 The default admonition is styled the same as a note.

 **Raw HTML**